thosgood/this-weeks-finds/markdown/201-250/week207.md

 three categories of fashion, faith and fantasy.)
-After his talk, *all* the questions were actually harangues from people propounding idiosyncratic theories of their own, and the question period was drawn to an abrupt halt in the middle of one woman\'s rant about fractal cosmology.
+After his talk, *all* the questions were actually harangues from people propounding idiosyncratic theories of their own, and the question period was drawn to an abrupt halt in the middle of one woman's rant about fractal cosmology.
 But I bumped into the saddest example when I was having a chat with some colleagues at a local pub.
 A fellow with long curly grey locks and round horn-rimmed glasses sat down beside me.
-I\'d seen him around the conference, so I said hello.
-He asked me if I\'d like to hear about his theory; at this point my internal alarm bells started ringing.
+I'd seen him around the conference, so I said hello.
+He asked me if I'd like to hear about his theory; at this point my internal alarm bells started ringing.
-I told him I was busy, but said I\'d take a look at his manuscript later.
+I told him I was busy, but said I'd take a look at his manuscript later.

-It turned out to describe an idea I\'d never even dreamt of before: a heliocentric cosmology in which the planets move along circular orbits with epicycles a la Ptolemy!
+It turned out to describe an idea I'd never even dreamt of before: a heliocentric cosmology in which the planets move along circular orbits with epicycles a la Ptolemy!
 And his evidence comes from a neolithic Irish tomb called Newgrange.
 This tomb may have been aligned to let in the sun on the winter solstice, but some people doubt this, because it seems the alignment would have been slightly off back in 3200 BC when Newgrange was built.
-However, it\'s slightly off only if you work out the precession of the equinox using standard astronomy.
+However, it's slightly off only if you work out the precession of the equinox using standard astronomy.
 If you use his theory, it lines up perfectly!
 Pretty cute.
 The only problem is that his paper contains no evidence for this claim.
-Instead, it\'s only a short note sketching the idea, followed by lengthy attachments containing his correspondence with the Dublin police.
+Instead, it's only a short note sketching the idea, followed by lengthy attachments containing his correspondence with the Dublin police.
 In these, he complained that people were trying to block his patent on a refrigerator that produces